Coventon History, Family Crest & Coats of Arms

 Spelling changes were frequent as seen by Thomas de Colbainestun who witnessed a charter by William the Lion in Dumfriesshire c.
 1187 and Thomas de Colbaynstun who witnessed the resignation of lands of Ingilbristoun in 1204.

-Important Dates for the Coventon family
+Early History of the Coventon family

 This web page shows only a small excerpt of our Coventon research.
 Another 123 words (9 lines of text) covering the years 1120, 1204, 1296 and 1304 are included under the topic Early Coventon History in all our PDF Extended History products and printed products wherever possible.